RedHatQE/teflo/docs/users/quickstart.rst

     Commands:
-      init      Initializes a teflo project in your workspace. notify    Trigger notifications for a scenario configuration on demand. run       Run a scenario configuration.
+      init      Initializes a teflo project in your workspace. notify    Trigger notifications marked on demand for a scenario. run       Run a scenario configuration.
+      show      Show information about the scenario.
       validate  Validate a scenario configuration.

 Run